DataIntellectTech/TorQ-Amazon-FinSpace-Starter-Pack/README.md

 # TorQ-Finspace-Starter-Pack
-An example production ready market data capture system designed for running in AWS Managed kdb Insights.
+An example market data capture system designed for running in AWS Managed kdb Insights.

 This codebase contains